Mikejo5000/vsts-docs-pr/docs/public/view-filter-work-items-public.md

 [!INCLUDE [temp](_shared/version-public-projects.md)]

-When you connect to a public project and the Azure CodePlan app, you're able to view work items defined for that project.
+When you connect to a public project and the Azure Codex Agile app, you're able to view work items defined for that project.
 If you're a contributor or stakeholder, you can also [add and edit work items](../work/work-items/view-add-work-items.md).

 ## View work items